dumbie/RemoteMe/Readme.txt

-RemoteMe is a media remote control application,
-That will send media commands from your device to your PC like play/pause, next, previous and volume up, down and mute.
+RemoteMe is a remote control application, that will send media commands from your device to your PC like play/pause, next, previous and volume up, down and mute.

 | Installation Instructions
 1) Install the RemoteMe application on your Windows device.